-MoDOT has delivered more than \$1.9 billion in Design-Build contracts that have saved taxpayers over \$305 million and were completed more than 95 months ahead of schedule.
+MoDOT has delivered more than \$2.4 billion in Design-Build contracts that have saved taxpayers over \$314 million and were completed more than 107 months ahead of schedule.
 MoDOT leads the nation in partnering with the public and private sectors to deliver projects that maximize available resources into collaborative solutions that achieve goals.
-MoDOT's Innovative Contracting Program includes Design-Build, A + B Contracting and Design-Bid-Build using Alternate Technical Concepts.
+MoDOT's Innovative Contracting Program includes Design-Build, A + B Contracting, Fixed Price Variable Scope and Design-Bid-Build using Alternate Technical Concepts (ATC).
+Fixed Price Variable Scope delivery is a new tool for MoDOT that has been added to the innovative contracting opportunities that will be included in this measure moving forward following successful delivery of these streamlined projects.